-The rail industry has developed a new set of punctuality and reliability performance measures for Control Period 6 (April 2019 to March 2024) to improve rail performance and increase customer satisfaction1.
-ORR has been publishing the outputs of some of these performance measures in an annual factsheet and periodic data tables since August 2017.
+The rail industry developed a new set of punctuality and reliability performance measures for Control Period 6 (April 2019 to March 2024) to improve rail performance and increase customer satisfaction.
+ORR has published the outputs of some of these measures in an annual performance factsheet and periodic data tables since August 2017.

-After a period of consultation with users and stakeholders, and based on the feedback received, we have restructured this statistical release and have a made a number of changes to associated data tables to better reflect these new performance measures in our published statistics.
-We have also developed new interactive charts on the ORR data portal presenting more detailed information on the performance of Network Rail and train operators.
-The following new measures have been included in this release:
+After a period of consultation with users and stakeholders, and based on the feedback received, we restructured this statistical release from 2019-20 Q1 and made a number of changes to associated data tables to better reflect these new performance measures in our published statistics.
+We also developed new interactive charts on performance presenting more detailed information on the performance of Network Rail and train operators.
+The following new measures are included in this release: